cgloeckner/pyvtt/README.md

 - enable portforwarding for port 8080 for this computer in your router
 - query your public IP, set up your game in the browser
 - send the play-link to your players to join
-- Recommended browser: Firefox
+- Recommended browser: Firefox (non-mobile device)

-# Notes
-- Images up to 150kb are handled as tokens
-- Images larger 2mb are handled as backgrounds

 # GM not local?
 start with `--lazy` to skip IP-checking for GM-routes